lindaprotocol/lindagrid/README.md

-# TronGrid
+# LindaGrid

-TronGrid v3 (TG3) uses a set of NodeJS apps to talk with Redis and PostgreSQL to provide a simple, fast and reliable query interface for the Tron API.
+LindaGrid v3 (TG3) uses a set of NodeJS apps to talk with Redis and PostgreSQL to provide a simple, fast and reliable query interface for the linda API.

-### For a reference to the legacy(v2) version please refer to this version of the [README](https://github.com/tronprotocol/tron-grid/blob/legacy/README.md)
+### For a reference to the legacy(v2) version please refer to this version of the [README](https://github.com/lindaprotocol/linda-grid/blob/legacy/README.md)

 ## Notes:

 ### Versioning

-TronGrid v3 (TG3) will use api versioning moving forward.
-As this is the first iteration of the improved TronGrid, we will start with **v1**. ex: `https://api.trongrid.io/v1`
+LindaGrid v3 (TG3) will use api versioning moving forward.
+As this is the first iteration of the improved LindaGrid, we will start with **v1**. ex: `https://api.lindagrid.io/v1`

 ### Endpoints